 Here are the key features that make Houzeo one of the top FSBO websites:

-- Max Exposure: Houzeo’s MLS packages give you visibility to the MLS, Zillow, Trulia, Realtor.com, Redfin, and 100s of other websites.
+- Max Exposure: Along with the MLS, your property gets visibility on Zillow, Trulia, Realtor.com, Redfin, and 100s of other websites.

-- 5-Star Customer Service: Houzeo has a fully staffed customer service desk available 6 days a week.
-Chats and emails are open 7 days a week.
+- 5-Star Customer Service: Houzeo has a fully staffed customer service desk with 5-star rating for prompt assistance.

-- No Hidden Fees: In most states, you’ll pay just a small flat fee to list on MLS by owner.
+- No Hidden Fees: You bypass the listing agent commissions and pay a small flat fee to list your home on the MLS.
 Remember, all fees are disclosed upfront, so there are no Houzeo hidden fees.
-You also bypass the listing agent commission.

-- Free Home Value Estimator: Now, you can get a free home value estimate within 30 seconds.
+- Free Home Value Estimator: With Houzeo, you can also get a free home value estimation within 30 seconds.
 It helps you set a listing price.

 There are no red flags with Houzeo.

-» Houzeo Reviews: With over 10,090+ happy customers, Houzeo is the most trusted FSBO website.
+» Houzeo Reviews: With 11,000+ reviews and a 4.7 star-rated mobile app, Houzeo is the most trusted website to sell FSBO.

 👉 Our Take: We recommend Houzeo’s Gold plan for most home sellers.
 It offers the best combination of 5-star customer service, Houzeo’s unique technology, max exposure, and broker assistance.
 And with the Gold plan, you’ll save between 2% and 5% of your sale price in commission.